Personal profile

 Research interests

-• My research includes the investigation of the impacts of abrupt climate change on human societies by integrating with archaeological research.
+• Investigating the interactions between abrupt climate change and human societies through collaborative archaeological research.

 Teaching